JinLi711/Protein-Structures/record_files/Log.md

 Here is a log of my thoughts, questions, what I could have done better, and whatever else is on my mind.
-This is mainly for me to jot down ideas, but it can also be used to get insight into my thinking.

 # February 23, 2019